(This page revised June 23, 2021)

 Some ink manufacturers state that the pH (degree of acidity or alkalinity) of an ink is not a factor in whether that ink can damage pens.
 This assertion appears to be untrue.

 Strongly alkaline inks can eat some organic resins, especially celluloid and Omas’ vegetal resin — which is very much like celluloid.
 (Omas’ own inks tended to be highly acidic.)
 Parker made the “51” fountain pen of acrylic because the company’sd super-quick drying “51” ink turned out to like noshing on celluloid pens.
 (The problem was largely due to the ink’s alkalinity that contributed to quick drying by eating into the paper’s cellulose fibers.)
 Noodler’s Polar inks seem to be similarly harmful, at least to celluloid; it appears that these inks leach the camphor out of the celluloid.
-Because camphor is the plasticizing and stabilizing agent that turns guncotton into celluloid, the ink breaks down the celluloid and could conceivably return it to its original explosive state.
+Because camphor is the plasticizing and stabilizing agent that turns nitrated cellulose into celluloid, the ink breaks down the celluloid and could conceivably convert it into something much more flammable if not actually explosive.

 Most Japanese inks are alkaline.
 Alkaline inks are hostile to latex.
 I have experimental evidence that at least some of the Pilot Iroshizuku colors will destroy latex sacs.
 For this reason, I recommend that you avoid using Japanese inks in sac-filling pens as well as in pens that are made of organic resins and use the barrel for the ink reservoir (as described in the preceding paragraph).